phmatray/MasterCommander/README.md

 - StyleCop
 - .editorconfig

-## ❓ Issues and Feature Requests

-For reporting bugs or suggesting new features, kindly submit these as an issue to the [MasterCommander Repository](https://github.com/phmatray/MasterCommander/issues).
-We value your contributions, but before submitting an issue, please ensure it is not a duplicate of an existing one.
+### 🧪 Tests Specifications

+We use xUnit and FluentAssertions to write and run tests for MasterCommander.
+This ensures that the library is reliable and performs as expected.

 ## 🤝 Contributing

+### How to contribute?

 Contributions to MasterCommander are welcome!
 Whether it's reporting bugs, discussing improvements, or submitting pull requests, all contributions help make MasterCommander a better tool for developers.

 Before submitting pull requests, please ensure you have discussed the proposed changes with the project maintainers.

+A great way to contribute to MasterCommander is to add new commands.
+If you have a command you'd like to see added to MasterCommander, please open an issue to discuss it.

-## 🌟 Contributors
+### Contributors

 [![Contributors](https://contrib.rocks/image?repo=phmatray/MasterCommander)](http://contrib.rocks)

+## ❓ Issues and Feature Requests

+For reporting bugs or suggesting new features, kindly submit these as an issue to the [MasterCommander Repository](https://github.com/phmatray/MasterCommander/issues).
+We value your contributions, but before submitting an issue, please ensure it is not a duplicate of an existing one.

 ## ✉️ Contact